mjyeaney/aci-deployment-api/docs/ContainerGroupReuse.md

 ### Garbage Colleciton (TODO)

 While we could let container groups exist forever (and just continue being re-used), we may miss any updates to the underlying Docker image since starting a stopped image doesn't pull any image updates.
-In this case, any containers that are older than one day (24 hours) are removed by a background garbage collection job.
+In this case, any containers that are older than one day (24 hours) should likely be removed by a background garbage collection job.
 This garbage collection could easily be implemented by timer-triggered Function instances, and will be deployed in a later build.